santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

 # Contribution Guidelines

+This document describes how to send a contribution to the project.

 * [Definitions](#definitions): **please this section first**.
+* [InnerSource Contribution](#innersource-contribution): describes the process of proposing a new feature or fix to the project.
-* [Sending a contribution](#sending-a-contribution): describes how to send a contribution to the project.
+* [Sending a contribution](#sending-a-contribution): describes how to send a contribution to the project once it was accepted to be scheduled.
 * [Branch Policy](#branch-policy): describes the project's branching strategy.
 * [Additional Documentation](#additional-documentation): some extra stuff that may be worth reading before start working on your contribution.